 No one, including mental health experts, knows for sure what causes anxiety.
 It’s thought to develop from a combination of factors including genes, ongoing stress, and traumatic life events.
-According to PsychologyToday.comoverstimulation.
-There’s a growing body of evidence that it can be a major contributing factor to anxiety, especially for those who are particularly sensitive to external stimuli.
+According to PsychologyToday.com, there’s a growing body of evidence that overstimulation can be a major contributing factor to anxiety, especially for those who are particularly sensitive to external stimuli.

 Few people would argue that modern life provides a nearly overwhelming amount of sensory bombardment in the form of noise, crowds, traffic, clutter, and the demands of ever-present electronic devices.
 Let’s take a look at how overstimulation can trigger stress and anxiety — and steps you can take to tame the assault on your senses.